CAIsr/DigitalControl/README.md

     Live previews direct from the camera are supported on selected cameras when this feature is enabled.
 See what you are about to shoot!

 ## Dependency
-The software depends on the following libraries:
+The software depends on the following libraries:<BR/>
-	libgphoto2 and libusb
+	libgphoto2 and libusb<BR/>
-with frameworks:
+with frameworks:<BR/>
 	IOKit; CoreFundation; QTKit and OpenGL